Navneetkaurdeveloper/Todo-App-in-React-using-Hooks/README.md

 3.Empty the input List

 4.Adding todo components and states

 5.Getting Id of todo list

-6. Used mapping
+6.Used mapping

-7. linethrough to the item that are done by clicking Delete Icon
+7.linethrough to the item that are done by clicking Delete Icon